linrongbin16/fzfx.nvim/README.md

       --  - win
       --  - cursor
       --
-      -- when relative is 'editor' or 'win', the anchor is the center position, not default 'NW' (north west).
+      -- when relative is 'editor' or 'win', the anchor is the center position, -- not default 'NW' (north west).
-      -- because 'NW' is a little bit complicated for users to calculate the position, usually we just put the popup window in the center of editor.
+      -- because 'NW' is a little bit complicated for users to calculate the position, -- usually we just put the popup window in the center of editor.
       --
       -- 1. if -0.5 <= r/c <= 0.5, evaluate proportionally according to editor's lines and columns.
       --    e.g. shift rows = r * lines, shift columns = c * columns.
       --
       -- 2. if r/c <= -1 or r/c >= 1, evaluate as absolute rows/columns to be shift.
-      --    e.g. you can easily set 'row = -vim.o.cmdheight' to move popup window to up 1~2 lines (based on your 'cmdheight' option).
+      --    e.g. you can easily set 'row = -vim.o.cmdheight' to move popup window up 1~2 lines
+      --    (based on your 'cmdheight' option).
-      --    this is especially useful when popup window is too big and conflicts with command/status line at bottom.
+      --    this is especially useful when popup window is too big and conflicts with status line at bottom.
       --
       -- 3. r/c cannot be in range (-1, -0.5) or (0.5, 1), it makes no sense.
       --